The Perils of Crossing State Lines

 We received mostly sleet (meaning the rain froze before hitting the ground) and from the perch of our balcony the blanket of sleet looked much like snow.
 The main roads were all clear in plenty of time for us to zip down I-85 to Atlanta for a series of events featuring the new dean of the university library.
 Our home base during our stay was near the Ponce City Market and the Eastside Beltline rail-trail, and we were impressed by the popularity of the Beltline for both recreation and commuting.
 We spent an enjoyable afternoon exploring the area on foot; little did we know that we were about to have the Quintessential Atlanta Experience.
 Was it the fact that driving fewer than 3 miles to our first evening event took 40 minutes because of rush hour traffic?
 No. It was the fact that we acquired the ingredients of a flat tire on the way back from the event, as the hotel valet informed us by telephone call early the next morning.

 Flat tire?
 No problem.
 We have AAA, we have a donut spare tire in the car, and there was a Goodyear tire shop a mile from the hotel.
-AAA was on the scene in under 15 minutes, ready to jack up the car and put on the space tire.
+AAA was on the scene in under 15 minutes, ready to jack up the car and put on the spare tire.
 Except for one minor issue: we apparently have special theft deterrent lug nuts on the wheels requiring a special “key” to remove them.
 Which was, of course, nowhere to be found in the car despite us tearing it completely apart.
 The AAA technician suggested we give Goodyear a try, since they often collect these sorts of tools in the course of their work, and aired up our tire to send us on our way.
 Did the Goodyear tire shop have the necessary key among the large number they had collected?
 They did not.
 And that is how we found ourselves on a white-knuckle ride on a 6-lane highway with a deflating tire to the closest VW dealership, located in the suburb of Chamblee.
 Let’s just say that the experience solidified our view that the risk of having one’s wheels stolen is a lot less concerning to us than the risk of being stranded along the side of a highway with a flat tire.

 Despite all the drama, we survived and emerged with a new tire, a photo of the offending screw from the incredibly helpful dealership, and stories to tell at our subsequent local events — where we met one Atlanta resident who has experienced three flat tires in the past year.
 If we lived in the Atlanta area, we would absolutely invest in run-flat tires.
 Although we had to cancel some of our planned meetups with friends because of the tire trouble, we were able to have breakfast with Ken’s aunt and uncle the day we headed home, which was a welcome reunion.
 We then made it home the day before yet another winter storm struck, this time bringing 10+ inches of snow to the area.
 We made exactly one foray out to take photos, then spent a week inside waiting for temperatures warm up enough to melt the snow.